By Neesha Gill

 8. Tinned Baked Beans

-Whilst baked beans are high in fibre, most branded tins contain lots of sugar, colourants and additives.
+Whilst baked beans are high in fibre, most branded tins contain lots of sugar, not to mention colourants and additives.

 What to eat instead: Make your own!
 Buy plain white, navy or black beans and add your own tomato sauce, either organic from a jar, or home made.